1976 - 1978 Tuesday Taylor

 Hair play with dolls was very popular in the 70s.
 When you look closely at my photo, you'll see a line on the top of her head.
 That's the part you twist and she flips her hair colors.

 The second iteration of Tuesday is 1977's posable Suntan Tuesday Taylor.
 She still had the color-changing hair but her new gimmick is she tans.
 When you place little doodle stickers on her body and put her in the sunshine, cute tattoos show up when you remove the stickers - fun!
 The tan does go away after indoors for a while.
 Malibu Barbie has been known to say, however, 'A plastic tan never fades.'
 That line cracks me up every time!
 Suntan Tuesday is highly sought after with her vertical, oval-shaped sunglasses.
 A European version also had the same sunnies but came with a shorter, Marlo Thomas flip hairstyle (like Barbie's "Marlo Flip" Twist 'n Turn doll!)

-Search for any Barbie (or one of her friends) blog posts in the box below!
+Search for any Barbie or other 70s doll blog posts in the box below!